-The 2021 Plan provides for grant of stock options to Eligible Employees (as defined under 2021 Plan), and subject to applicable laws and conditions of the 2021 Plan, the Eligible Employees who have been granted stock options (i.e. "Participants") shall be entitled to receive equity shares of the Company ("Shares") on exercise of the stock options, subject to fulfilment of vesting conditions.
+subject to performance of the Company, and its share price) to align nsation with the Company's performance ck options to Eligible Employees (as defined under 2021 Plan), and of the 2021 Plan, the Eligible Employees who have been granted stock ed to receive equity shares of the Company ("Shares") on exercise of vesting conditions.

-The 2021 Plan replaces the existing Deferred Incentive Scheme (which provides for deferred cash pay-outs based on performance of the employees and satisfaction of vesting conditions).
-Eligible Employees shall have a choice for their entitlement under the Deferred Incentive Scheme for financial year 2020-21 to be in the form of stock option under the 2021 Plan.
+ed Incentive Scheme (which provides for deferred cash pay-outs based sfaction of vesting conditions).
+Eligible Employees shall have a choice for tive Scheme for financial year 2020-21 to be in the form of stock option ears from the date of approval of shareholders and grant of stock ears from the date of approval of the shareholders of the Company.